BhaveshSolanki32/wave-function-collapse/README.md

 1. Installation is straight forward download the repo.
 2. Open using unity hub and add the project.
-3. download unity 2021.3.16f1.if not instaled.
+3. download unity 2021.3.16f1.if not installed.
 4.  open the Sample scene in the scene folder.
 5. You are all set to use the project.

 <a name="Usage"></a>
 ## Usage

-1. Select GridGenerator gameobject, go to inspector window and set the height and width of the grid and click on generate  button, a grid will be generated with grid center at (0,0,0)( world postion).
+1. Select GridGenerator gameobject, go to inspector window and set the height and width of the grid and click on generate  button, a grid will be generated with grid center at (0,0,0)( world position).
 2. Attach WFCTypeHandler script to the Tiles gameobject.
 Refference the Tiles gameobject in Input manager gameobject.
 3. Now create your Tiles and add them to initial tile prefab gameobject, currently the each tile is stored in a Dictionary<string, List<string>> in a ScriptableObject.
 You can simply add your code based on your constrains, if you want to add current TileData just add a new dictionary item and define tile code, socket codes.
 4. Reference you ScriptableObject TilesData to Tiles gameobject where required.